feklee/MultiTrans/README.md

     fail.
 For that reason it is suggested to use higher level error correction.

   * It only works with AVR based Arduinos.
-In fact, code so far has only been tested with the Arduino Pro Mini.
+In fact, code so far has only been tested with the Arduino Pro Mini and the Arduino Uno.

   * Timers are occupied: